mlibrary/moku/DESIGN.md

 Finally, the integration specs don't provide a lot of information when they fail by default.
 Set the environment variable `DEBUG` to `true` to see verbose output.

+When you create a PR, code climate will yell at you.
+Rubocop is built into repo, and can be run with `bundle exec rubocop`.
+Try `--help`

 ## Named Instance